j9t/html-minifier-next/README.md

 npm run backtest
 ```

 The results are made available in the “backtest” folder.
-The script accepts a number as input on how many commits to include.
+Optionally, the script accepts a number as input on how many commits to include.

 ## Acknowledgements